course-details-portlet

 Course content

-The course provides an introduction to and practical training in effective communication of own research to important audiences in academic and non-academic contexts (such as journals, user groups, funding agencies, and the general public).
+The course provides research-based introduction to, and practical training in effective communication of own research to important audiences in academic and non-academic contexts (such as journals, user groups, funding agencies, and the general public).

 Learning outcome